Sensory Inclusive Play

 At the Cayton Children’s Museum, we believe in the benefit of play for all and recognize that play looks different for everyone.

-Our monthly Sensory Play events are designed for community organizations that support families with children of diverse abilities and special needs.
+Our weekly Sensory-Friendly Play is designed for community organizations that support families with children of diverse abilities and special needs.
 We also invite families to the museum for custom events that cater to sensory sensitivity and other needs to make the museum a more personable experience for all.

-The Cayton Children’s Museum hosts our Sensory-Friendly Hours from 3 PM–5 PM monthly.
-During this time, we welcome families and members with children that have sensory sensitivities and disabilities.
-Reserve your spot today.
+Beginning February 4, the Cayton Children’s Museum offers Sensory-Friendly Hour from 9AM - 10AM weekly on Sundays.
+During this time, we welcome families and members with children who have sensory sensitivities and disabilities.

 About Sensory-Friendly Hours

 What is sensory sensitivity?

 Sensory sensitivity is an increased sensitivity to and deeper cognitive processing of external stimuli.
 People with sensory needs have trouble receiving and responding to information that is received by our senses; subtle sounds, lights, crowds, and even smells can be overwhelming and sometimes physically painful.
 Sensory sensitivity is more common than you might think.
 According to KultureCity®, 1 in 6 people have a sensory need or invisible disability often experienced by individuals with autism, dementia, PTSD, and other similar conditions.

 What sensory inclusive accommodations will the Museum offer?

 The Cayton already has sensory bags and weighted lap pads readily available—not just during Sensory-Friendly Hours—at the Front Desk.
 The sensory bags are equipped with noise-cancelling headphones, fidget tools, and verbal cue cards.
 Should you need any assistance, a Play Guide or any employee can also help you locate them.